HautaniemiLab/jellyfish/README.md

 4. `npm run dev` (starts a development server)

 Once the development server is running, open your browser and navigate to http://localhost:5173/.
-You should see the Jellyfish Plotter interface, which allows you to render Jellyfish plots based on your data.
+You should see the user interface, which allows you to render Jellyfish plots based on your data.

 ## Input Data